haikelz/asmaul-husna-api/README.md

 }
 ```

-## Tech Stack

-- Nest JS
-- Typescript
-- Fastify
-- SWC

 ## Getting Started

 - First, clone this repo.
 - Install all needed depedencies with `pnpm install`.
-- After that, you can start the project with `pnpm run dev` and see the result in `localhost:5000`.
-- The default port is 5000.
-You can change and edit the port in `apps/asmaul-husna-api/src/main.ts` file.
+- There are three version of this API: `golang`, `nestjs-rest`, and `nestjs-graphql`.
+- Make sure you've already installed Turbo globally.
+If not, then install it with `npm install -g turbo`.
+- Decide one of the version that you want to test, and type `turbo run dev --filter <api-version>`, or `go run main.go` for golang version.
-- For Nest JS version, if you want to see the Swagger Documentation of this API, change url path to `/swagger`.
+- For Nest JS version, if you want to see the Swagger Documentation of this API, change the endpoint to `/swagger`.